Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Country: Nepal

-All our Everest Treks are private treks for a minimum of two participants.
+All our Bhutan Backroads and Homestay programs are private trips for a minimum of two participants for a date of your choosing.
 We do NOT nickel-and-dime on services – all inclusions and exclusions are clearly listed in cost details.
 Some companies will advertise trips for very low prices but they have a lot of exclusions that is usually not clear.
-With over 30 years of experience, most of our trekkers are either repeat clients or referrals.
-We employ the most professional and friendly staff.
+Most of our trekkers are either repeat clients or referrals.
+We have been in business for over 30 years and we employ only the most professional and friendly staff.

 We are also proud to give back to our community through 3 Summits For Nepal managed by Crystal Mountain Treks staff.
 Contact us to learn more…